Are you thinking about a road trip around Western Australia? You’re looking for tips, ideas for the kids and itineraries?

-Kings Park was a big favourite of ours, due to the many diverse sub-parks it holds: Synergy (the dinosaur play park), naturescape (the one with the river), the DNA tower, the botanic gardens (the big fountain), Freedom walkway, the amphitheatre and Stickybeaks family area are but a few that we used to frequent.
+Kings Park was a big favourite of ours, due to the many diverse sub-parks it holds: Synergy (the dinosaur play park), naturescape (the one with the river), the DNA tower, the botanic gardens (the big fountain), Freedom walk-way (the treetop suspension bridge that boasts views high across Perth’s city), the amphitheatre and Stickybeaks family area are but a few that we used to frequent.
 I guess we didn’t realise how spoilt for choice we were!

 The Swan River

 The Swan River provides a hub of daily activity for Aussies, whether it be catching a ferry from the north to the south, jumping off its rock cliff face (Blackwall Reach) or just pitching up in a boat.
 It is also the location where the Australia day fireworks display is held in January.
 Those not fortunate enough to own a boat, take up residency along Perth’s shores and parks from about lunch time onwards.
 We were lucky enough to get a great spot high above the river in Kings Park, overlooking the city, the sunset and then the fireworks.

 The Swan River below is a wash with boat lights.

 Just a short distance from the city is the University of Western Australia.
 Built in 1911 it has preserved its colonial style architecture and has beautifully maintained grounds, including laid rose beds.
 The grounds and some of the buildings are open to the public and it is well worth a look.
 Despite it being a bustling University campus, there remains a degree of calm and melancholy and there is plenty of grass for kids to run around on.
 For rose enthusiasts, there are loads of rose beds!